BeamlakTamirat/parkme-plus/README.md

 # WePark - Smart Parking System

-A comprehensive smart parking solution built with Flutter and Firebase, enabling users to find, book, and pay for parking spots in real-time.
+A comprehensive smart parking solution built with Flutter and **Appwrite**, enabling users to find, book, and pay for parking spots in real-time.

 ## 🏗️ Project Structure